 The surrounding areas like Empakai, Lake Eyasi, Mt Meru and Kilimanjaro offer the obvious walking and trekking, with Eyasi and the Southern reaches giving the opportunity to hunt with the Hadazbe.

-A Northern Safari - off beaten track
+A Northern Tanzania Safari - Off the beaten track